oxidecomputer/cancel-safe-futures/README.md

     }
 }

+```

+## Optional features

 The `std` and `alloc` features are defined and enabled by default, but not currently used.
 No-std users must turn off default features while importing this crate.
-```

 ## License